Random Number States

 Fetch the current randstate with current_randstate() in every function that wants to use it; don’t cache the randstate, the Random object returned by python_random, or the bound methods on that Random object globally or in a class.
 (Such caching would break set_random_seed).

-• GAP – If you are calling code in GAP that uses random numbers, call set_seed_gap at the beginning of your function, like this:
+• GAP – if you are calling code in GAP that uses random numbers, call set_seed_gap at the beginning of your function, like this:

 from sage.misc.randstate import current_randstate